singhiam15/ansible-zero-to-hero/Day-05/01-push-role-to-galaxy.md

 ```
 ansible-galaxy --version
 ```
+3. Creates a role's base structure by making directories and main.yml files

+---
+ansible-galaxy role init <name of the role>
+---

-3. Push Your Role to GitHub
+4. Push Your Role to GitHub

 ```
 cd <role-name>